hypo69/hypo/docs/gemini/en/consultant/src/utils/convertors/html.md

     """
     Convert HTML to a SimpleNamespace object where tags are attributes and content are values.

-    Args:
+    :param html_str: The HTML string to convert.
-        html_str (str): The HTML string to convert.
+    :type html_str: str

-    Returns:
+    :return: A SimpleNamespace object with HTML tags as attributes and their content as values.
-        SimpleNamespace: A SimpleNamespace object with HTML tags as attributes and their content as values.
+    :rtype: SimpleNamespace

     Example:
         >>> html = "<p>Hello</p><a href='link'>World</a>"